 The system should get you foresight into future resource needs and people who will end up on the bench.
 It helps the resource manager to mix and match available people against project vacancies.
-It will be an opportunity loss, if you cannot find the right resource at the right time for the right project.
+It will be an opportunity lost if you cannot find the right resource at the right time for the right project.

 Resource capacity planning methodology should help your business to do multi-dimensional forecasting.
 It will provide real-time business intelligence to improve business performance, profitability, and productivity.

-Nowadays, most businesses have established a matrix organisation structure to achieve the best utilisation of their resources.
-So, it is critical for businesses to have a capacity planning tool that aligns with matrix organisation structure and associated complexities.
+It must align with the matrix organization structure.
+Nowadays, most businesses have established a matrix organization structure to best utilize their resources.
+So, companies must have a capacity planning tool that aligns with matrix organization structure and associated complexities.

 - Include resources who will be joining or leaving during this period

 - Assign calendar (Workweek and Holiday list) to your resources if they are working at different locations

 - Track the skills and competencies of the selected resources

 - List all the current and future projects

 - List all the potential opportunities which are in the pipeline